After a super party weekend, I thought it fitting to discuss what a lot of us will be dealing with tomorrow morning – <in horror> under eye bags.

 Lower eyelid blepharoplasty is the surgical removal of excess skin and fat, as well as, the tightening of the muscle in your lower eyelid.
 In more minor cases the surgeon may choose to redistribute the fat, spreading it out more evenly for a smoother appearance.

-According to the American Board of Plastic Surgery, the average cost for this procedure is $2,818 depending where you live.
+According to the American Board of Plastic Surgery, the average cost for this procedure is $2,818 depending on where you live.